mussol/100-days-of-code/log.md

 ### Day 44: March 16, 2017

 Day 3 of the JS mini bootcamp.
 Creating and manipulating objects, great practice with the exercises!

+### Day 45: March 17, 2017

+Day 4 & final of the JS mini bootcamp.
+Advanced JS including callback functions, constructors, prototype, closures, recursion.
+Great practice, learned a lot!
+Wish there were more of today's exercises.